Faculty Policies and Procedures

 The LSOE will promote voluntary opportunities for tenured faculty to be observed by peers for the purposes of formative evaluation and improvement of teaching.

-Peer observation of teaching by tenured faculty will be promoted by taking account of their efforts as part of faculty service to the LSOE.
+Peer observation of teaching by tenured faculty will be promoted by taking acount of their efforts as part of faculty service to the LSOE.

 The Dean's Office will sponsor annually, at least one faculty forum or similar community conversation on teaching.

-In line with best practices, the observing and observed faculty members will communicate about the observed class(es) at least one time before and after the peer observation.
+In line with best practices, the observing and observed faculty members will communicate about the observed class(es) at least one time before and after the peer observation (see front pate of evaluation forms for description of the peer observation process).

-Established teaching observation rubrics will be made available so that the faculty member can choose among them and modify to guide the teaching observation.
+Established teaching observations rubrics will be made available so that the faculty member can choose among them and modify to guide the teaching observation (see Peer Observation Forms A-G under Peer Observation in Blackboard).

 « Return to Faculty Handbook Table of Contents